 Pyracantha flowers mainly on shoots produced the previous year, so when pruning try to retain as much two-year-old wood as possible.

 Wear thick gloves when pruning; as its common name (Firethorn) suggests, Pyracantha bears long and very sharp thorns.

 Prune out shoots badly affected by Pyracantha scab.
 These are easy to spot as the leaves (and often the berries too) will be covered in unsightly black scabs.

 Pyracantha usually responds reliably to very heavy pruning when overgrown plants need to be renovated.

-Free-standing shrubs merely need unwanted, damaged or diseased shoots removed.
+Free-standing shrubs merely need unwanted, damaged or diseased shoots removed in mid-spring.

 Pyracantha can be trained against a wall.
 See our advice on pruning climbers and wall shrubs on first planting for more information on how to establish a wall-trained plant.